Skip to main content

 When importing, you can preview entries before confirming, and choose whether to merge with existing assets.

-Export includes assets, groups, credentials (encrypted), and policy configurations.
+Export your inventory to a local JSON backup file.
+The export includes assets, groups, credentials (encrypted), and policy configurations.